chifflier/mind-your-languages/C.md

 Result: `1<-1`

-Reason: `a` is compared as a signed integer and wraps to a large value
+Reason: According to the *usual arithmetic conversions* specified in C11 §6.3.1.8, operand `b` is implicitly converted to an expression of type `unsigned int` and thus evaluates to a large value.

 Tested with: gcc 6.3.0, clang 3.9